harunrst/github-books-template/readme.md

 4. Add 🌎 emoji on contribution points to highlight them.
 5. Add github-books and book as topics to your repository to be more visible.
 6. Disable packages and environments sections from your home page.
 They are unnecessary distractions.
+7. Any contribution and feedback are welcome!
+Share your experiences :)